Duff Hart-Davis

-Peter Duff Hart-Davis (born 3 June 1936), generally known as Duff Hart-Davis is a British biographer, naturalist and journalist, who writes for The Independent newspaper.
-He is married to Phyllida Barstow and has one son and one daughter, the journalist Alice Hart-Davis.
-He lives at Owlpen, in Gloucestershire.
+Peter Duff Hart-Davis (3 June 1936 – 10 July 2025), generally known as Duff Hart-Davis was a British biographer, naturalist and journalist, who wrote for The Independent.
+He was married to Phyllida Barstow and had one son and one daughter, the journalist Alice Hart-Davis.
+He lived at Owlpen, in Gloucestershire.

+Life and career

-He is the eldest son of the publisher Rupert Hart-Davis and the brother of television broadcaster and author Adam Hart-Davis and Bridget, the dowager Lady Silsoe.
+Hart-Davis was born on 3 June 1936, as the eldest son of the publisher Rupert Hart-Davis, the nephew of the socialite Deirdre Hart-Davis, and the brother of television broadcaster and author Adam Hart-Davis and Bridget, the dowager Lady Silsoe.
 His biography of his godfather, the adventurer and writer Peter Fleming, entitled Peter Fleming: A Biography, was published in 1974.
+Hart-Davis died on 10 July 2025, at the age of 89.